NextronSystems/thor-manual/usage/other-topics.rst

 Resource Control
 ----------------

-THOR’s internal resource control feature puts the system’s stability and the responsiveness of running services first.
+THOR's internal resource control feature puts the system's stability and the responsiveness of running services first.

 Resource control is active by default.
 You can deactivate it using